French unions make pre-Christmas push to block pension reforms

 “Passengers are tired, our employees who aren’t striking are tired,” the head of SNCF in the Paris region, Alain Krakovitch told BFM TV.
 “My responsibility is to spread the word to avoid putting passengers in an unsafe situation.”

-On Tuesday morning, traffic queues in the Paris area totaled 300 km, and congestion on the roads was classified as unusually high, according to the regional highways authority.
+On Tuesday morning, traffic queues in the Paris area totalled 300 km, and congestion on the roads was classified as unusually high, according to the regional highways authority.

 Later on Tuesday, hundreds of thousands of trade union supporters were expected to march through central Paris.